What is burglary?

 Burglary can have a significant impact on victims, both financially and emotionally.
 As well as losing items of value, some of which could be personal or irreplaceable, victims may feel a violation of security and distress that someone unknown has been in their home.

-If you or anyone in your family, including children, need further support following a burglary contact Victims First.
-This support can involve emotional support, practical support with completing forms and insurance as well as advice on security systems and repairs.
+If you or anyone in your family, including children, need further support following a burglary you can Get Support Now by contacting Victims First.
+This support can involve emotional support and practical support such as help in completing insurance forms.

 - Report the burglary to the police and make a note of the Crime Reference Number.
 If you have home insurance you will need this number to make a claim.